jooby-dev/jooby-docs/docs/types.md

 ## Packed hours

-It's a start hour value and the total hours amount packed in `1` byte.
+It's a start hour value and the total number of hours packed in `1` byte.
 The hours value `0` means `1` hours.
 Format: